MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/table-map-health-check.md

 ---
-title: Errors codes for table map health check
+title: Errors codes for the table map health check
 description: This topic describes error codes for the table map health check.
 author: nhelgren
 ms.date: 10/04/2021